hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_gateway.html.markdown

 * `asn` - (Optional) The Autonomous System Number (ASN) to use as part of the BGP.

-* `peering_address` - (Optional / **Deprecated**) The BGP peer IP address of the virtual network gateway.
-This address is needed to configure the created gateway as a BGP Peer on the on-premises VPN devices.
-The IP address must be part of the subnet of the Virtual Network Gateway.
-Changing this forces a new resource to be created.

 * `peering_addresses` - (Optional) A list of `peering_addresses` as defined below.
 You can specify either one `peering_addresses` (normal use case) or two (when `active_active` is `true`).

 * `peer_weight` - (Optional) The weight added to routes which have been learned